Guidance Development Process

 For each guidance topic, a guidance development group of dental professionals with particular interest or experience in that area of dentistry is convened to develop and write the guidance, assisted by the Programme Development Team.
 Comprehensive electronic database searches are used to find guidelines, policy documents, legislation or other recommendations and systematic reviews, which are then appraised for their methodological quality, evidence base and applicability to the remit of the guidance under development.
 In the absence of these documents or when supplementary information is required, other published literature and unpublished work may be sought.
 Eligible articles identified by the literature search are used to inform the recommendations made by the guidance development group.
 Where authoritative evidence is not available, the guidance development group may decide to make recommendations based on expert opinion.

 A preliminary draft of the guidance is made available to all members of the dental profession for comment during the consultation process.
 Following completion of the consultation period, all comments are reviewed and considered to inform further development of the guidance prior to peer review and publication.
-All guidance publications, with the exception of the Practice Support Manual, are reviewed three years after publication to assess the need for updating.
+All guidance publications, with the exception of the Practice Support Manual, are reviewed five years after publication to assess the need for updating.
 The Practice Support Manual is constantly reviewed to ensure it provides the most up-to-date information for the dental team.

 The guidance development process is described in more detail in SDCEP’s Guidance Development Process Manual.
 Any changes to the process, which may occur periodically, are documented in the process manual.
 In May 2018, SDCEP extended the standard guidance review period from three to five years.
 This more realistically reflects the expected frequency of significant changes to the evidence base and will facilitate the maintenance of existing guidance publications and the development of new guidance.
 The process for ad-hoc guidance updates remains unchanged.
 SDCEP’s NICE Accreditation status (see below) is unaffected by this change to the guidance development process.
 Contact us for further information.